orangefighter/kaggle_titanic/README.md

 2.Algorithm implementation of integrated_learn:https://zhuanlan.zhihu.com/p/28795160

-In my project,the "xgboost" algorithm cannot be import rightly,so I did not use it and integrate other algotithm togethor.
+In my project,the "xgboost" algorithm cannot be import rightly,so I did not use it and integrated the other algotithms togethor.

-The score is:1080th of 8671,top 13%.
+The score of rank on kaggle is: 1080/8671, top 13%.